-The Payables page provides the interface to review, and potentially adjust, payments to associates.
+The Payables page provides the interface to review and adjust payments to Associates.

 What We’ll Cover